 Consultation of this Committee is not new.
 But it is the first time that management and labour have been informed, directly or indirectly, about the activities of all three Funds, not simply on measures part-financed by the ESF.
-Advisor of the ESF.
-Advisor of the ESF.
-Advisor of the ESF.

 Although there is an institutional framework at national level enabling management and labour to express their opinions, this is not the case at regional level.